ibm-messaging/mq-golang-jms20/README.md

 ```

 **If your client install is not located in the default installation location**, for example `/opt/mqm` then you also need to set the follow environment variables to point at your installation location.
-For example on Linux;
+For example on Linux or MacOS;
 ```
 export MQ_INSTALLATION_PATH=$HOME/9.1.1.0-IBM-MQC-Redist-LinuxX64
 export CGO_CFLAGS="-I$MQ_INSTALLATION_PATH/inc"